Blueshoe/pytest-kubernetes/README.md

 - Configure the cluster to recreate for each test case (default), or keep it across multiple test cases
 - Automatic management of the *kubeconfig*
 - Simple functions to run kubectl commands (with *dict* output), reading logs and load custom container images
+- Wait for certain conditions in the cluster
+- Port forward Kubernetes-based services (using kubectl port-forward) easily during a test case
 - Management utils for custom pytest-fixtures (for example pre-provisioned clusters)

 ## Installation